buckaroo-it/WooCommerce/readme.txt

 Please contact support@buckaroo.nl if you need help installing the WooCommerce plugin.

 == Changelog ==

+= 2.20.0 =
+- Make it possible for Billink to enable both methods (B2B+B2C)
+- update apple-developer-merchantid-domain-association
+- Refunds from Plaza are not visible in Admin
+- AP old - error during partial refund
+- CC and AP - capture form has no payment fee and failed
+- AP new - HTTP 500 during capture attempt
+- capture button for CC and AP is not clickable
+- AP new - error during partial refund

 = 2.19.0 =
 - Add payment method Belfius